fptiangco/rest-v2-python/README.md

 ### Quickstart
-* A utility service that only returns 'v2'
+* A utility service that returns 'v2'

 ##### Local flask run
 ```